gamingdy/Just-BOT/README.md

     - readme : write a new project readme

 * ### Command:
-    - bot_info : info about bot , like uptime or guild number
     - todo : Allows the owner to create a callback for features or bug fixes
     - serverstats : Get information about the server
     - funfact : give obvious or unbelievable information

 * ### Update:
+    - bot_info : add bot uptime
     - ui: Show information about user in image
     - list channel : Allows you to obtain the list of slowmodes for a specific channel
     - automatic update of the user name#discriminator in the DB if the user name changes